 OK, did you know that Annapolis served as the first Capital of the United States of America?
 For 9 months at the end of the American Revolution, Congress met at the Maryland State House and Annapolis was the first peacetime capital of the new nation.
 History oozes from every brick.
 Visit historic St. Anne’s Church—whose congregation included two Declaration of Independence signers and Francis Scott Key (he wrote the Star Spangled Banner)—the cozy alleys, pre-Revolution taverns, and historic homes.

 It certainly makes sense that America’s Sailing Capital hosts the National Sailing Hall of Fame.
 Personally, I like to visit Halls of Fame to be inspired by persons who excel at their passion.

 Visiting a winery in Annapolis was a pleasant surprise.
 Our wine flight tasting at Great Frogs was accompanied by local artisanal cheeses, fruit, and marcona almonds.
 The port wine was my favorite and is sold in cool one quart maple syrup glass containers.
 I cringed at the $50 bottle price but, you know what, I should have bought one.
-When I return for my ice cream adventure, I intend to buy a bottle.
+When I return for my ice cream adventure, I will buy a bottle.

-People Watching in Annapolis
+People Watching in Ego Alley and Around Town

 Ego Alley, a narrow stretch of water off Spa Creek near the Annapolis City Dock, is among the places to see and be seen.
 In case it is not obvious, boaters and yacht owners show off their craft along ego alley, especially on brilliant weekend days.
 Pusser’s Caribbean Grille is a remarkable location (along Ego Alley) for a meal, snack, or drink.